chicalauren/CandidateSearch/README.md

+# Candidate Search

+Search candidates and save them throughout GitHub using the GitHub API, REACT, and TypeScript.

 ##  Features
 -  **Candidate Search:** Retrieves real-time data from the GitHub API.
 -  **Save Candidates:** Adds candidates to a list of potential hires.